-You can contact the HRDO by phone at 204-988-7508 or by email at hrdo@uwinnipeg.ca You can report online here " (https://uwinnipeg.qualtrics.com/jfe/form/SV_4ONi2EP1gcXjyBv)
+You can contact the HRDO by phone at 204-988-7508 or by email at hrdo@uwinnipeg.ca You can report online here " (https://uwinnipeg.qualtrics.com/jfe/form/SV\4ONi2EP1gcXjyBv)

-PUBLIC HEALTH COVID CONSIDERATIONS
+PUBLIC HEALTH CONSIDERATIONS

-In the current changing health situation, the schedule and content of the course may be subject to change on short notice.
+Should public health and university regulations require it, the schedule and content of the course may be subject to change on short notice.
 Every effort will be made to inform students of these changes, to deliver the course content in the best way possible under the circumstances, and to evaluate students fairly.